clevaway/J.A.R.V.I.S/README.md

 - [ ] Use Whisper for voice to text input(if anyone has anything better, please suggest as this is the best i found out there.)
 - [ ] Deploy the voice model as an API for everyone to be able to use it(We can deploy on my vps i don't know, if the specs will even let us though, we'll see)

+## Why Jarvis?
+Well, simple.
+I have always wanted to have my very own Jarvis, now i'm not talking about a siri clone or google home assitant clone.
+I am talking about my very own Jarvis, talks like jarvis, response like jarvis, feels like jarvis in the most accurate way possible.

+###### * This project was inspired by "J.A.R.V.I.S" from the Marvel movie series.